WhatsARanjit/puppet-lumogon/README.md

   --debug                        - Whether to log debug information.

 ACTIONS:
-  facts      Upload a node's facts to Lumogon reports    Upload a node's latest report to Lumogon
+  fact       Upload a fact from all nodes to Lumogon facts      Upload a node's facts to Lumogon reports    Upload a node's latest report to Lumogon